Palencia: Roads

-By train
+Railways

 The city also has a busy railway station, given its strategic location as a hub for north and north-west railway connections in Spain.
 There are several services from Palencia railway station to Valladolid-Campo Grande, Madrid (Chamartín and Príncipe Pío), León, Burgos, Vitoria-Gasteiz and Santander, 3 daily trains to Barcelona Sants, Bilbao-Abando, A Coruña, Santiago, Oviedo and Zaragoza-Delicias, 1 daily train to Albacete-Los Llanos and Alicante.

-Air transportation
+Air transport

 Valladolid Airport is the closest airport to the city at 45 kilometres.
-There are daily flights to Barcelona, Valencia, Paris, Brussels and other destinations.

-Buses
+Public transport

 Palencia has a bus service formed by 6 daily lines, named with numbers, managed by Palbus.
 The fleet is 18 buses.
 It has one of the lowest fares of Spain (€0,65).
 There are 26 stops with electronic panels with the arriving of the next buses.
 The number of users per day at 2012 was 8,195, which is 2,900,000 per year.
 There is also a night bus, an electric bus, free Wi-Fi in all buses and intelligent systems with voice at the buses announcing the stops.